brenoroosevelt/habemus/README.md

 ## Contributing

 Please read the Contributing guide to learn about contributing to this project.

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE.md) file for license rights and limitations.